SwatiSTiwari/ReactJs-Interview-Question/README.md

 </summary>

 - `componentWillMount` (deprecated) - this is most commonly used for App configuration in your root component.
-- `componentDidMount` - here you want to do all the setup you couldn’t do without a DOM, and start getting all the data you need.
+- `componentDidMount` - here you want to do all the setup you couldn't do without a DOM, and start getting all the data you need.
 Also if you want to set up eventListeners etc. this lifecycle hook is a good place to do that.
 - `componentWillReceiveProps` (deprecated) - this lifecyclye acts on particular prop changes to trigger state transitions.
-- `shouldComponentUpdate` - if you’re worried about wasted renders shouldComponentUpdate is a great place to improve performance as it allows you to prevent a rerender if component receives new prop. shouldComponentUpdate should always return a boolean and based on what this is will determine if the component is rerendered or not.
+- `shouldComponentUpdate` - if you're worried about wasted renders shouldComponentUpdate is a great place to improve performance as it allows you to prevent a rerender if component receives new prop. shouldComponentUpdate should always return a boolean and based on what this is will determine if the component is rerendered or not.
 - `componentWillUpdate` (deprecated) - rarely used.
 It can be used instead of componentWillReceiveProps on a component that also has shouldComponentUpdate (but no access to previous props).
 - `componentDidUpdate` - also commonly used to update the DOM in response to prop or state changes.
 - `componentWillUnmount` - enables you can cancel any outgoing network requests, or remove all event listeners associated with the component.